anira-project/anira/docs/sphinx/usage.rst

     Until in-flight work finishes (bounded by one inference duration), its internal structures stay captive.
 If fresh data submitted in that window exhausts the remaining structure pool — likely on session-exclusive configurations, whose pools are small — the affected chunks complete as silence at their correct stream positions; the stream stays time-aligned and recovers by itself.

 ..  note::
-    Model-internal state (e.g. a recurrent hidden state inside the backend) is not reset — no anira reset has ever touched it.
-For stateful models, splice or clear such state via the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks.
+    State that an engine keeps inside itself (e.g. a recurrent hidden state inside the backend) is opaque to anira and is not reset — no anira reset has ever touched it.
+For such models, splice or clear the state via the :cpp:func:`anira::PrePostProcessor::before_inference` / :cpp:func:`anira::PrePostProcessor::after_inference` hooks.
+Declared state is different: a 3.x model whose state is explicit declares the pair with the role ``ANIRA_ROLE_STATE`` (section 1.1), and ``anira_handler_reset`` and ``anira_handler_prepare`` re-initialise it to zeros.
+The reset stays wait-free: the state is zeroed on the inference thread, at the first inference of the new stream, so an inference still in flight across the reset cannot seed the new stream.